-ROM mill ore will be loaded into haul trucks and dumped on the ROM storage pad for recovery by a front-end loader and feed to a two-stage crushing plant intended to reduce ore to 80% passing $\frac{1}{2}$ inch prior to feeding a single ball mill.
-The ball mill will be a 16.5 ft x 21 ft (5 m x 6.4 m) long equipped with a single 3,300 hp (2,460 kW) wound rotor induction motor with a VFD and process a nominal throughput of 162 ton/h (fresh feed), producing a final product $P{80}$ of 150 $\mu$ m.
+ROM mill ore will be loaded into haul trucks and dumped on the ROM storage pad for recovery by a front-end loader and feed to a two-stage crushing plant intended to reduce ore to 80% passing 1⁄2 inch prior to feeding a single ball mill.
+The ball mill will be a 16.5 ft x 21 ft (5 m x 6.4 m) long equipped with a single 3,300 hp (2,460 kW) wound rotor induction motor with a variable frequency drive and process a nominal throughput of 162 ton/h (fresh feed), producing a final product P80 of 150 μ m.
 A batch gravity concentrator will treat a portion of the grinding circuit circulating load to recover any gravity recoverable gold with the concentrate being processed in a batch intensive leach reactor (ILR).